hquinteros/react-express-sunset-sandbox/README.md

 # react-express-sunset-sandbox
 Steps to run

 In command prompt:

--npm -install in root directory
+1) npm -install in root directory
--npm -install in client directory
+2) npm -install in client directory

 In 2 different command prompts:

--npm start in root directory to start Express app
+1) npm start in root directory to start Express app
--npm start in client directory to start React app
+2) npm start in client directory to start React app